cogu/autosar/doc/autosar4_api/package.rst

 .. py:method:: Package.createApplicationSoftwareComponent(swcName, [behaviorName = None], [implementationName = None], [multipleInstance = False])

-    Creates a new :ref:`component_applicationSoftwareComponent` and adds it to the package.
+    Creates a new :ref:`ar4_component_ApplicationSoftwareComponent` and adds it to the package.

     :param str swcName: ShortName of the component type
     :param str behaviorName: ShortName of the associated Behavior object.
 If not set an automatic name is selected.
     :param str implementationName: ShortName of the associated Implementation object.
 If not set an automatic name is selected.
+    :param bool multipleInstance: Set to True if this component prototype needs to support multiple instances
-    :rtype: :ref:`component_applicationSoftwareComponent`
+    :rtype: :ref:`ar4_component_ApplicationSoftwareComponent`

 Example
 ^^^^^^^